daschatten/salt_hierarchy_pillar/README.md

     ```
 And create an empty pillar/hostmap.sls

 2. Put your pillar data in yaml files under `/srv/salt/pillar` or your configured path (See installation 3.).
 The pillar files can exist in any number of subdirectories, hierarchy_pillar will find it.
 The first pillar which is loaded is the pillar file with name `<minion_id>.yaml`.
-In it the parent pillar file has to be referenced in keyword `_parent`.
+In it the pillar files to be merged in must be referenced in a keyword given in hierarchy_pillar.keys, e.g. `_merge`.
 Example:

     /srv/salt/pillar/hosts/myhost.yaml:
     ```
-    _parent: myzone
+    _merge: myzone
     hostname: myhost
     ```